 Tax Credits: CTC elements

 Both WTC and CTC comprise a number of elements.
 CTC can be claimed by people who are responsible for one or more children or qualifying young persons.
-It can be claimed by joint claimants (couples or polygamous units) where at least partner has responsibility for a child or young person, or by lone parents.
-It is immaterial whether the claimant is in work.
-This section of the site explains the qualifying criteria for CTC elements.
+It can be claimed by joint claimants (couples or polygamous units) where at least one partner has responsibility for a child or young person, or by lone parents as a single claim.
+It is immaterial whether the claimant is in work to claim CTC.

 - Being responsible for a child or young person